Southwark London Borough Council: Premises

-Universal Credit: criticism
+Universal Credit trial

 Southwark was one of the first areas where Universal Credit was fully introduced.
 The Council issued a report in 2018 which was strongly critical of Universal Credit.
 Rent arrears among council tenants on Universal Credit are much higher than arrears among tenants on traditional benefits.
 Among two groups of council tenants investigated increase in arrears per claimant averaged between £586 and £309.
 The report disputed claims by ministers that rent arrears are temporary and notes that there are also arrears from tenants who have been on Universal Credit for over a year.
 Tenants who have been on Universal Credit for 15 months underpay rent by 7% on average.
 The report claims, "For now, the government must acknowledge that the current system is unworkable and broken.
 We strongly argue that the rollout of UC should be halted until radical steps are taken to fix the ongoing issues outlined in this research."
 Also use of food banks in Southwark has risen by 30% from 2017 to 2018 since Universal Credit was introduced there and 80% of the increase is attributed to Universal Credit.
 Victoria Mills of Southwark Council said, "Any delay to payments for those who are already under immense financial pressure will result in unrecoverable debt and unacceptable stress on people's lives. (...)
 A year on from our first research, the issues have simply got worse.
 We have to act on this evidence now and look at how we can support our residents and the pressure on our services.
 This situation is echoed across the country.
 The government needs to take rapid steps to fix universal credit or acknowledge that they have created a system that is unworkable and broken."